qcocheril/EPF-API-TP/README.md

 Before starting the exercise, download the contents of the main branch of the following git repo and create your own private repo: https://github.com/klemmm922/EPF-API-TP/ \
 Don't forget to add me to the repo with the following email address: clement.letizia@epfedu.fr

+About the API workflow:
+- The router.py file contains references to the routers defined in the routers folder.
+- The routers file contains the declaration of all API routes by tags
+- The Services folder must contain the functions that are called in the route declaration

 - **Step 1: Installing libraries:** Install the libraries in the requirements.txt